bogordon86/Belly-Button-Biodiversity/README.md

 I built an interactive dashboard to explore the [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity/).

+To view this website please go to https://belly-button-biodiversity86.herokuapp.com/

 I accomplished this task by first creating a FlasK API that hosts all of my data for the visualizations.

 The Flask API utilizes the following routes: